Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Schedule Analysis

-- The Cardinals notched their best win of the season on March 4, when they defeated the Notre Dame Fighting Irish, who rank No. 10 in the AP's Top 25, by a score of 64-38.
+- When the Cardinals took down the Notre Dame Fighting Irish (No. 10 in the AP's Top 25) on March 4 by a score of 64-38, it was their best victory of the year so far.

-- Louisville has tied for the 10th-most Quadrant 2 victories in the nation (eight).
+- Louisville has nine wins over Quadrant 2 teams, the most in the country.

 Louisville 2022-23 Best Wins